How to Make Wacky Cake: A Dairy-Free Cake Recipe

 - 1 cup boiling water

-- Add the dry ingredients to a square, glass baking pan (8"x8" or 9"x9").
-The dry ingredients include the flour, sugar, cocoa powder, salt, baking soda.
+- Add the dry ingredients to a square glass baking pan (8x8-inch or 9x9-inch).
+The dry ingredients include the flour, sugar, cocoa powder, salt, and baking soda.

 - Use a whisk and thoroughly combine the dry ingredients.
 Make three holes in the top of the dry ingredients.